 Support the Fight Against Teen Drug Addiction and Overdose

-If you would like to support Rally, you can.
-Vigils, like everything in life, costs money, and Rally members are working hard to raise the $5000 they need to hold the vigil by the date of the event.
-For example, because Selchow was a skateboarder, Rally members approached Jimbo Phillips, a Santa Cruz skateboard artist, and he offered to design a board in memory of Selchow well below cost so that they can raise money for the event.
+Vigils like this one cost money, and Rally members are working hard to raise the $5000 they need to hold the vigil by the date of the event.
+Because Selchow was a skateboarder, Rally members approached Jimbo Phillips, a Santa Cruz skateboard artist, who offered to design a board in memory of Selchow well below cost so that they can raise money for the event.

 Their website, RallyForAddiction.com, makes these boards available to anyone who would like to support their cause.
 The design features a skull with dog tags rising from a grave with Selchow’s name, and the words “Remember Our Fallen Brother” and “You only get one chance at life.”

-If someone you love is addicted to drugs and alcohol, don’t let another day pass without trying to help.
-One way to communicate to your loved one that their drug and alcohol abuse is deadly and reaching a crisis point is a drug rehab intervention.
-It is at an intervention that you can help your loved one understand that drug and alcohol rehab is the only way to effect positive change in their lives.
+If someone you love is addicted to drugs and alcohol, don’t let another day pass without trying to get him the help he needs.
+Drug intervention is one way to communicate to your loved one that his drug and alcohol abuse is deadly and reaching a crisis point.
+By holding an intervention, you can help your loved one understand that drug and alcohol rehab is the only way to begin the journey to recovery.

-If you would like assistance finding a professional interventionist or a place for your loved one in drug rehab, contact us at Michael’s House today.
+If you need help finding a professional interventionist or a place for your loved one in drug rehab, contact us at Michael’s House today.